 Surface charred wood – an ancient Japanese technique known as Shou Sugi Ban has become an international sensation – with recent articles in the New York Times taking things to a fever pitch.

 However all charred timber is not created equal.
 In the rush to char wood, it is safe to assume there has been some short cuts taken and misunderstandings about charred timber and its lifespan.

 Open celled timbers work best, as during the charring process the outermost cellulose burns off, which leaves blackened lignin behind.
 Depending on the level of char, this can create a very charred alligator type skin on the wood.

 The Japanese process has typically used Sugi (cryptomeria japonica) a soft, naturally durable timber native to Japan.
 For this reason softer. stable naturally durable timbers work best.
-It is critical than a minimum of 2-3mm of char is created in order to create a “wear layer” when the wood is exposed to weather.
+It is critical that a minimum 2-3mm of char is created in order to create a “wear layer” when the wood is exposed to weather.
 Many hardwoods do not achieve the depth of char required to provide long lasting durability, beware of charred hardwood.

 Abodo’s Vulcan timber is a perfect substrate for charring, a softer naturally durable timber, without the knots found in Japanese Sugi.
 It also carries Forest Stewardship Council® (FSC®) certification for sustainability.